esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 4: Coupling with the Submodel Execution Loop
+## Challenge 4: Coupling Submodel Execution Loops

 We can represent each of the two models in the scenarios above as a Submodel Execution Loop.
 To connect the models, we then have to send information between